 Community property states.
-If you and your spouse live in a community property state and file separate returns, any medical expenses paid out of community funds are divided equally.
+If you and your spouse live in a community property state and file separate returns or are registered domestic partners in Nevada, Washington, or California (or a person in California who is married to a person of the same sex), any medical expenses paid out of community funds are divided equally.
 Each of you should include half the expenses.
-If medical expenses are paid out of the separate funds of one spouse, only the spouse who paid the medical expenses can include them.
-If you live in a community property state, are married, and file a separate return, see Publication 555, Community Property.
+If medical expenses are paid out of the separate funds of one individual, only the individual who paid the medical expenses can include them.
+If you live in a community property state and are not filling a joint return, see Publication 555, Community Property.